No new positive COVID-19 cases in tri-county area

-The department, which is continuing to work to increase the types of cases that are being added to the death case counts, reported an increase of 360 new deaths among positive cases, bringing the statewide total to 1,564.
-There were an additional 1,296 cases of COVID-19, bringing the statewide total to 34,528.
+The department reported an increase of 58 new deaths among positive cases, bringing the statewide total to 1,622.
+There were an additional 1,156 cases of COVID-19, bringing the statewide total to 35,684.
 All those tested positive are either in isolation at home or being treated at the hospital.

 According to the Tuesday report:

-— Clarion County remained unchanged with 18 reported cases and one death as a result of the coronavirus.
+— Clarion County had one new case for a total of 19 reported cases and one death as a result of the coronavirus.

-— Indiana County reported two new cases for a total of 55.
+— Indiana County reported one new case for a total of 56.
 No additional deaths were attributed to the coronavirus, keeping the total at four.

-— Centre County’s total increased by four for a total of 77.
-One additional death as a result of COVID-19 was reported for a total of two.
+— Centre County’s total remains unchanged with 76 and one death as a result of COVID-19 was reported for a total of two.

 — Cameron County remains unchanged with one case